Home

 Either way, many people are quite reasonably concerned that the investment and pension funds of the developed world are being played with in quite this way.
 It could easily be argued by many that HFT simply adds more systemic risk to a financial system that was proved in 2008 to have too much systemic risk.

 Whether good or bad, HFT looks set to continue to grow.
-A number of stock markets around the world (including India and Australia at the time of writing - in mid 2010) have plans to enable co-location next to their servers.
+A number of stock markets around the world as more equity markets have plans to enable co-location next to their servers.

-Watch These Free Educational Videos And Learn To Trade Stocks
+Watch This Free Video And Learn How To Trade The Stock Market

-To read about more aspects of the stock market, please follow these links:
+To read about more aspects of investment, please follow these links:

 Are There Really Any Stock Exchange Secrets?